END-1300 Introduction to Electroneurodiagnostic Technology

 Lecture: 2 hours.
 Laboratory: 2 hours

-Prerequisite(s): END-2510 Principles of Polysomnography, and END-2911 END Directed Practice II, and END-2451 Neonatal/Pediatric Electroencephalography.
+Prerequisite(s): END-2510 Principles of Polysomnography, END-2911 Directed Practice II, and END-2402 Intraoperative Monitoring for END Technologists, or departmental approval.

 END-2530 Intermediate Polysomnography II